jesushrek/Nepali-Date-convertor/README.txt

-  convertor -atb $(date "+%Y %m %d") for windows systems: convertor.exe -atb (Get-Date -Format "yyyy MM dd")

-  To change the format just change it from the source code.
+  convertor -atb $(date "+%Y %m %d") for windows systems: convertor.exe -atb (Get-Date -Format "yyyy MM dd") To change the format just change it from the source code.

+  To compile on Windows:
+  gcc convertor.c -o convertor.exe -03 -march=native
+  To compile on unix like systems gcc convertor.c -o convertor -03 -march=native